-I used to work in IT until my health took a turn for the worse.
+Paralysed Gadget Fan – My name is Mike, and I used to work in IT until my health took a turn for the worse.
 I had a fall and banged my head.
-Unfortunately this triggered off an underlying issue.
+Unfortunately, this triggered an underlying issue.
 My mobility declined over a year or so.
 I’m now pretty much paralysed from the neck down.
-I say pretty much as I can just about rotate my left wrist.
+I say pretty much, as I can just about rotate my left wrist.
 I think I am turning into a talking head, maybe Max Headroom 🙂

-I am mad on technology and wasn’t going to let my health stop me playing with gadgets.
+I am mad about technology and being paralysed.
 I decided to investigate what my options were.
-I’d like to give you an overview of the challenges I found along with a couple of solutions.
+I’d like to give you an overview of the challenges I found, along with a couple of solutions.

 Remote Control Devices

-By this I mean your television or cable box.
-I was referred to an occupational therapist who in turn referred me to “The NHS Assisted Technology Department“.
-They came to my home and showed me a really neat programmable remote control.
+By this, I mean your television or cable box.
+I was referred to an occupational therapist who, in turn, referred me to “The NHS Assisted Technology Department“.
+They came to my home and showed me a clever programmable remote control.
 You can connect various buttons to this remote control.
-This could be a simple microswitch or in my case very large button that I rest my hand on.
+This could be a simple microswitch or, in my case, a huge button that I rest my hand on.

-The box can be programmed to replace many many remote control devices.
-This means you can have one box to control your TV, satellite or stereo and so on.
+The box can be programmed to replace many, many remote control devices.
+This means you can have one package to control your TV, satellite or stereo.

-Like I said in my case I have a large button to control this box.
-I simply press it to select the device and function.
-It takes a bit of getting used to but is absolutely liberating to be able to turn the telly over.
+As I said in my case, I have a large button to control this box.
+I press it to select the device and function.
+It takes a bit of getting used to, but it is absolutely liberating to be able to turn the telly over.

 Telephone and Front Door Intercom

 Assisted Technology also installed a phone/intercom system.
 It allows me to use my remote control to answer the phone and call existing numbers.
-To me this meant I could call my favourite curry house.
-As the description suggests it also allows me to answer my front door.
-Once I know who it is I can then open the front door. so not only can I ring for my chicken vindaloo but I can also open the front door for the delivery guy.
+To me, this meant I could call my favourite curry house.
+As the description suggests, it also allows me to answer my front door.
+Once I know who it is, I can open the front door.
+So not only can I ring for my chicken vindaloo, but I can also open the front door for the delivery guy.

-At first I was still able to use a mobile phone.
-I just about had enough dexterity to press the buttons.
+At first, I was still able to use a mobile phone.
+I just about had enough talent to press the buttons.
 I did try purchasing a phone with extra large buttons.
-This was great for making phone calls but no good for using android applications et cetera.
-I did find out a lot of android phones allow you to customise the size of the keyboard and icons.
-So if you have issues pressing the buttons then this may be a solution for you.
+This was great for making phone calls but not good for using Android applications, et cetera.
+I found out a lot of Android phones allow you to customise the size of the keyboard and icons.
+So if you have issues pressing the buttons, then this may be a solution for you.

-I also investigated using the voice control on a couple of android phones.
+I also investigated using voice control on a couple of Android phones.
 This was okay for answering phone calls.
-It wasn’t any good for using a browser or other applications.
-Probably because it’s been designed as a cool feature.
+It wasn’t any good for using a browser or other applications probably because it’s been designed as a cool feature.
 Rather than a method of controlling the phone.